 Students must fill out a Technology & Internet Use Agreement form, accessible through the ANCS website, as part of the Orientation process.
 Along with the other required forms, the Technology & Internet Use Agreement form must be filled out and submitted in order for a student to find out their teacher/advisor assignment for the upcoming school year.
-See "Orientation" on page 178.
+See Orientation.